Medical Device Initiative

 - Nanovis – Implant products such as plates, screws, scaffolds

-- Numerix – Precision CNC machining specializes in manufacturing components and subassemblies for medical device industry
+- Numerix – Precision CNC machining specializes in manufacturing components and subassemblies for the medical device industry

 - Pro Systems – Automated machines & systems, including plastic insert molding systems, molding machine rebuilds & retrofits

 - Qualitex – Custom gages and fixtures, CNC machining, grinding, laser etching